Aliases for IHH Gene

 GeneCards Summary for IHH Gene

 IHH (Indian Hedgehog Signaling Molecule) is a Protein Coding gene.
-Diseases associated with IHH include Brachydactyly, Type A1 and Acrocapitofemoral Dysplasia.
-Among its related pathways are HIV Life Cycle and Proteoglycans in cancer.
+Diseases associated with IHH include Acrocapitofemoral Dysplasia and Brachydactyly, Type A1.
+Among its related pathways are Presynaptic function of Kainate receptors and Proteoglycans in cancer.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and patched binding.
 An important paralog of this gene is SHH.

 UniProtKB/Swiss-Prot Summary for IHH Gene